KoseCosa/it2810-webutvikling-h17-prosjekt-4-group-29/README.md

 ## Frontend

 We are using angular v4 from www.angular.io as frontend-application.
 For styling the app will use the css framework bootstrap Sandstone.
-The app allows the user to browse different products in the database, select their favorites, and save them to their user.
+The main components will be a product list with options for filtering and search, a user page with a list of favourites and some other functions depending on time.